 Module M19

 Semester 4

 Duration of module 1 semester

 Type of module Core

-Courses included in the module InternshipInternship Colloquium
+Courses included in Internship

+the module Internship Colloquium

 Practical Business Studies

 How frequently is the module offered Each semester

 Admission requirements none

 Level Bachelor

-Transferability of the module None / this module is for IB students only
+Transferability of the module This module is for IB students only

-Responsible Prof. Dr. Michel Charifzadeh
+Responsible Prof. Dr. Hans.Martin Beyer

-professor/ module coordinator Office: 5-113, Tel.: 07121 271 3053
+professor/ Office: 5-109, Tel.: 07121 271 6022

-module coordinator Michel.charifzadeh@reutlingen-university.de
+module coordinator Hans-Martin.Beyer@reutlingen-university.de

 Name of lecturer See course descriptions

 Language of instruc- tion English

 Credits (ECTS) 30

 Total workload 900 hours (60 hours lecture time, 840 hours independent study)

 Contact hours per week (SWS) 4 hours

-Examination/ type of assessment Students must submit to the internship officer (upload in RELAX) The internship contract (SS no later than March 1st, - WS no later than September 1st) The internship report - in the semester following the internship (March 15th / September 30th) Employment certificate
+Examination/ Students must submit to the internship officer (upload in Relax)

+type of assessment The internship contract (SS no leter then Merch 1st - WS no leter then August 1st)

+(SS no later than March 1st, - WS no later than August 1st) The internship report - in the semester following the internship

+The internship report - in the semester following the internship (February 15th / September 30th)

-(as soon as possible) Students will have to attend the Practical Business Study seminar (M19.3), prepare a handout, and present their internship to the auditorium.
+Employment certificate (as soon as possible)

+Students will have to attend the Practical Business Study seminar, prepare a handout and present their internship to the auditorium.

 Weighting of grade within overall programme not graded

-Learning outcomes Upon successful completion of this course, participants will have developed the following competencies:
+Learning outcomes Upon completion of this course, participants will have developed the following competencies:

-Professional Competencies:
+Professional competencies: